• Home

 Make sure to constantly stir to prevent the fideo from burning.

-The fideo after 5-7 minutes should look like the photo below.
+After 5-7 minutes the fideo should look like the photo below.

 toasted fideo